tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 But scientist argued how long the universe will expand.
 The density of the universe was believed to eventually halt its expansion.
 But in 1998 observations of type Ia supernovae suggested that universe is not only expanding but accelerating.

 How could the universe's expansion accelerate is still an enigma in the scientific community.
 It's believed that the known universe accounts for only 4% approximately.
-Rest have been attributed to dark matter which is a hypothesized matter that accounts for the mass missing in the universe and dark energy which is believed to be accelerating energy.
+Rest of mass have been attributed to dark matter which is a hypothesized matter that accounts for the mass missing in the universe and dark energy which is believed to be accelerating energy.

 The universe is an open book riddled with mysteries.
 Men have so far only able to scratch its surface.
 If we could unravel these mysteries then one day we may be able to read the mind of the creator.

 #### Anthropic Principle

 If I ask why does it rain, most of us would feel insulted on being ask such a trivial question.
-A kid in the five standard could very well compose in the following words, “It rains because the water from different parts of earth evaporate into water vapours.
+A kid in the five standard could very well explain in the following words, “It rains because the water from different parts of earth evaporate into water vapours.
 The vapours rise up as they are lighter than air which in turn condense into water which fall as rain”.

-But if flip the question and instead ask does it rain so that all the living being on earth could live, most of us would find it difficult to reach conclusion.
+But if I flip the question and instead ask does it rain so that all the living being on earth could live, most of us would find it difficult to reach conclusion.
 This is called anthropic principle.
 Does the physical laws of the universe is compatible with conscious life that observes it?
 Why does the distance between earth and sun is optimum to sustain life?
 Why the optimum size of moon helps earth not to wobble?
 Had the precise values of fundamental physical constants not what they are, the whole universe would simple collapse in itself.

 #### Ultimate truth